gusztavvargadr/packer/README.md

 The following boxes can be used for setting up .NET development [workstations].

-The boxes contain the respective Visual Studio version with the commonly used options and are based on the core images of the [operating sytems].
+The boxes contain the respective Visual Studio version with the commonly used options and are based on the core images of the [operating systems].

 - **Visual Studio 2017**
   - **[Community][w16s-vs17c]** with Windows Server 2016